From time to time, a person reading the Bible will come across names or numbers in two or more passages that seem to contradict each

 In fact, it has long been recognized by the foremost specialists in textual criticism that if any decently attested

 variant were taken up from the apparatus at the bottom of the page and were substituted for the accepted reading of the standard text,

 there would in no case be a single, significant alteration in doctrine or message (1982, p.
 30).

 Most Bible critics are completely indifferent to the principles of textual criticism.
 They disregard rules of interpretation, and treat

 the Bible differently than any other historical document.
+These skeptics assume that partial reports of an event are false reports, that

-These skeptics assume that numbers always must be exact and never estimated.
+figurative language must be interpreted literally, and that numbers always must be exact and never estimated.
 But the most frustrating

 truth for skeptics to accept involves copyists' errors.
 Even though textual critics in secular studies readily acknowledge such errors

 involving copyists' errors.